joeatodd/HiDEM/README.md

 Domain needs to be orientated in XY because:

 Boundary conditions are applied in WSY (, WSX?) components (need to compute normal?
 Ask Jan)

+## METIS Conversion Notes ##

+NTOT%R previously computed by dt.f90, the total number of beams between our %M nodes and %R particles